cfe316/cfe316.github.io/menu/contact.md

 title: Contact
 ---

-For any questions or suggestions, feel free to [email me](mailto:jacobas@princeton.edu).
+For any questions or suggestions, feel free to email me: `jacob` at this site's domain.